dEhiN/SD-Training-Master/README.md

 This is done by passing in a directory name to filter, and the rewritten history will show that the repository being manipulated was only ever constrained to that directory.

+## Contributors

+_Note that because some of the original course repositories were forked as part of the exercise, there are other contributors besides me that are listed for this repository.
+However, any work they "contributed" is related to the forked repository exercises.
+Specifically, their contributions only involve the work done to create the exercises in preparation for the course._

 ## Anything else?

 If you are interested in further technical details, feel free to reach out.